dunker4o/smart-bin/README.md

-# Smart-bin
+# Smart Bin
-Project for automatic bin opening and live data reporting
+Project for handsfree bin interaction and Wireless data reporting.
+More Readme updates to follow soon.